iechor/docs/content/registry.md

 the name of Distribution, and the documentation has moved to [distribution/distribution].

-The Docker Hub registry implementation is based on Distribution.
-Docker Hub implements version 1.0.1 OCI distribution [specification].
-For reference documentation on the API protocol that Docker Hub implements, refer to the OCI distribution specification.
+The iEchor Hub registry implementation is based on Distribution. iEchor Hub implements version 1.0.1 OCI distribution [specification].
+For reference documentation on the API protocol that iEchor Hub implements, refer to the OCI distribution specification.

 ## Supported media types

-Docker Hub supports the following image manifest formats for pulling images:
+iEchor Hub supports the following image manifest formats for pulling images:

 - [OCI image manifest]
-- [Docker image manifest version 2, schema 2]
+- [iEchor image manifest version 2, schema 2]
-- Docker image manifest version 2, schema 1
+- iEchor image manifest version 2, schema 1
-- Docker image manifest version 1
+- iEchor image manifest version 1

 You can push images with the following formats:

 - [OCI image manifest]
-- [Docker image manifest version 2, schema 2]
+- [iEchor image manifest version 2, schema 2]

-Docker Hub also supports OCI artifacts.
+iEchor Hub also supports OCI artifacts.
 See [OCI artifacts].

 ## Authentication

-For documentation related to authentication to the Docker Hub registry, see:
+For documentation related to authentication to the iEchor Hub registry, see:

 - [Token authentication specification][token]
 - [OAuth 2.0 token authentication][oauth2]